harongabriel/DIO---Spread-Challenge/README.md

 ## Welcome,

-### This repository contains my learning process of the Spread FullStack Bootcamp.
+### This repository contains my learning process through the Spread FullStack Bootcamp.

 ### Here we can find:
 - **Exercises**